foryVERX/Overwatch-Server-Selector/README.md

 # Overwatch-Server-Selector

+## General Information
+- DOWNLOAD LINK BELLOW OR USE RELEASE
-### If you want to convert the files to exe with out using my download link look at the last section
+- If you want to convert the files to exe your self with out using my download link look at the last section.
+A guide for those who knows what to do.
-## DOWNLOAD LINK BELLOW OR USE RELEASE

 A simple program allows you to select the server you want to play on.